KarlWenzel/MyR/exploring/hierarchical-clustering.md

 i.e. a tree diagram used to illustrate the hierarchical arrangment of clusters, and may be overlayed with [heatmaps](https://en.wikipedia.org/wiki/Heat_map).

-The primary R functions covered herein for hierarchical clustering:
+The following R functions for hierarchical clustering are covered herein:

 - `dist()`
 - `hclust()`